WilliammVu/AI-Powered-Task-Manager/README.md

 - C++ Compiler such as g++ or clang++ (C++ ver.
 11 or newer)
 - Have your own OpenAI API reference key
 - IDE such as VSCode
-- Proficiency in Data Structure Design in C++ (if your plan is to replicate this program from scratch)

 # Features
 - CRUD: Create, Read, Update, and Delete tasks